wwalk3/python2/readme.md

 ## Uses for web scraping
 * Learning the ins and outs of html and APIs
 * Extracting data from websites that utilize html, xml, or json API

+    this is computer code that is automatically escaped